minio/docs/source/administration/console/managing-objects.rst

   Use this section to view and modify the bucket's access policy, encryption, quota, and tags.

 - Configure alerts in the :guilabel:`Events` section to trigger :ref:`notification events <minio-bucket-notifications>` when a user uploads, accesses, or deletes matching objects.

-- Copy objects to remote locations in the :guilabel:`Replication` section with :ref:`Server Side Bucket Replication Rules <minio-bucket-replication-serverside>`.

-- Expire or transition objects in the bucket from the :guilabel:`Lifecycle` section by setting up :ref:`Object Lifecycle Management Rules <minio-lifecycle-management>`.

 - Review security in the :guilabel:`Access` section by listing the :ref:`policies <minio-policy>` and :ref:`users <minio-users>` with access to that bucket.